 The mission of the market is to be the ‘heart’ of St. Petersburg — the place where people feel a strong sense of joyful connectedness and creative community.
 While farmers, great food, interesting crafts, and lively music are all wonderful elements of the market, this spirit of community is what really defines the Saturday Morning Market experience.

 - The market opened in November of 2002.
 The original founders included Judy Staunko, Theresa Ellis, Celeste Simon, Heidi Lovett and Rand, Dennis D'Ettore, and Gail Eggeman.

-- The market runs every Saturday from 9–2pm in downtown St Petersburg
+- The market runs every Saturday from October to May, 9–2 pm.

-- The market is located in the Al Lang Field parking lot (the corner of 1st Street and 1st Avene S)
+- The market is located in downtown St. Petersburg in the Al Lang Stadium parking lot (the corner of 1st Street and 1st Avenue S)